gmc-code/PC-microbit-micropython/docs/lessons2/music.rst

             .. tab-item:: Q3

-                Play the D_major scale when the A button is pressed and the F_minor scale when the B button is pressed.
+                Play the D_major scale when the A-button is pressed and the F_minor scale when the B-button is pressed.

                 .. code-block:: python